 Course participants will develop an understanding of the key insights from economics and how they can be applied in policy and government settings.
 The economic approach to understanding decision-making will be examined in detail with special attention paid to key concepts such as: opportunity cost; incentives; trade-offs; markets and market failure.
 A key aspect of the course is developing a framework to think about how to blend markets with government to achieve the best outcomes for society.
-The importance of government in a strong modern economy is emphasised.
-We consider “good” and “bad” government intervention and provide participants with tools to determine what kinds of government intervention might be appropriate (or inappropriate) in their particular sector.

 See related course: Beginner’s guide to macroeconomics for the public sector

 Before 20 October 2020: $1,195